Randware/Verifly/README.md

 ## Installation

-The installation guid for Verifly
+The installation guide for Verifly

 1. Clone the repository